erichiller/mkmrk.Channels/README.md

 ## `BroadcastChannel`

-Is a single input, multi output type where each output is guaranteed to receive all the data from the input.
+Has a single input source/writer which writes to any number of readers, all of which are guaranteed to receive all written data.
 This is in contrast to `System.Threading.Channels.Channel` or a _Queue_ type where each input is only ever read by a single output.